marius-jopen/limn-server/readme.md

 I tried to keep the code as clean as possible.

 I am using Postman to make the API calls.
+I included an export of my Postman project into this repository.
+So you can import it and run the requests directly.

 I will set up the frontend later - once we have the API calls working.